 We are committed to promoting equality and diversity in all our dealings with Clients, third parties and employees and we have a written Policy.
 A copy of it is available on request.

 11. Proof of Identity and Confidentiality

 Proof of identity

 In order to comply with the law on money laundering, we need to obtain evidence of your identity as soon as practicable.
 If you have not already done so, we should be grateful if you would provide us with documents to verify your identity and address, as set out in our Explanatory Note about identification

 Solicitors are under a professional and legal obligation to keep the affairs of their Clients confidential.
 This obligation however is subject to a statutory exception; legislation on such matters as tax and benefit fraud and evasion, money laundering and terrorist financing places.
 Solicitors are under a legal duty in certain circumstances to disclose information to the National Crime Agency (NCA).
 Where a Solicitor knows or has reason to suspect that a transaction or matters on behalf of Clients involves money laundering or terrorist financing or involves property which is or has been acquired by the proceeds of crime the Solicitor may be required by law to make a disclosure of money laundering to NCA.
 If that happens we are not able to inform you that a disclosure has been made or of the reason for it because the law prevents us from “tipping off”, which is itself a criminal offence.
 This may involve not necessarily our Client or the property of a Client, but for example property including real property, which a Client is attempting to lease or purchase from another party, when we as Solicitors acquire knowledge or suspicion as to how that property was obtained.

-D) Please note that files may be selected and audited by our professional regulator or relevant Quality Standards bodies or our accountants and if you or your matter has been referred to us under a Referral Agreement by the Referrer.
+Please note that files may be selected and audited by our professional regulator.
 Accordingly the right for your file to be externally audited is reserved.